Back to All Guides

 7

-Close the AC filter valve, disconnect the garden hose, and open the cold water supply valve.
-Open a hot water faucet somewhere in your home to let air escape as the tank refills.
-Once water flows steadily from that faucet (no sputtering), close it.
+Close the AC air filter cover, clean the blower housing, and check the condensate drain line.
+Open a register somewhere in your home to verify airflow.
+Once air flows steadily from that register, close it.
 Restore power at the breaker panel.
-Wait 30-60 minutes for the water to heat, then test hot water at a faucet.
-Check around the AC filter valve and T&P valve for any leaks.
+Wait 5-10 minutes for the system to stabilize, then test airflow at each register.
+Check around the service valve and service valve for any leaks.

 Gas HVAC Maintenance